1967

 Allowing a child to possess and develop their own voice is essential for their autonomous growth.
 Geppetto’s genuine happiness at Pinocchio’s emerging autonomy reinforces his role as a truly good and supportive figure.
 His encouragement serves as a prerequisite for the emergence of individuality.

-#### The Blue Fairy: Benevolent Nature and Transformative Force
+Benevolent Nature and Transformative Force

+The Blue Fairy is intrinsically linked to the wishing star, serving as an avatar of a divine entity.
 She represents Mother Nature in her positive, aiding guise, acting as the primary transformative agent.
 Her animation of Pinocchio signifies the infusion of soul and his liberation from strings.

 This intervention suggests that when cultural aims (symbolised by the father) are correctly aligned for a child, Nature will cooperate, facilitating their flourishing.
 The removal of Pinocchio’s strings by the Blue Fairy illustrates that the intervention of nature is what ultimately produces autonomy.

-#### Jiminy Cricket: The Conscience and the Developing Self
+The Conscience and the Developing Self

+Jiminy Cricket initially appears as a tramp, later evolving into Pinocchio's conscience, a nagging, still small voice that prompts awareness and self-correction.
 His name carries an implicit allusion to a messianic figure.
 Jiminy symbolises the Jungian Self, representing the potential for a fully developed human being that exists as a possibility within an individual.

 He is the initial guide to profound knowledge, akin to an introduction to a significant text.
 The conscience, however, is not omniscient; it must learn and mature alongside the individual through dialogue and interaction with the world.
 Jiminy’s initial state as a homeless tramp highlights that this potential self seeks a specific manifestation and integration into the individual's life.

-The World as Explored and Unexplored Territory:
+The World as Explored and Unexplored Territory

-Existence is perceived as a dynamic interplay between explored territory (culture, order) and unexplored territory (chaos, potential).
+Existence is perceived as a dynamic interplay between explored territory (culture & order) and unexplored territory (chaos & potential).
 Unexplored territory is simultaneously the source of great opportunity and lethal peril.

 Explored territory, or culture, compels individuals towards submission and Conformity to achieve civilisation.
 Human beings navigate this dual landscape, possessing both admirable qualities and malevolent aspects.
+Chaos embodies pure potential, the state of profound disorientation, and an eternal, terrifying predatory force.

+Another fundamental principle is that aligning with truth ensures reality's support, whereas deceit invites reality's opposition, leading to adverse outcomes.
 Belief is understood not merely as intellectual assent to propositions but as a committed act or decision that one embodies in the world.

-The Hero's Journey and the Integration of the Monster:
+The Hero's Journey and the Integration of the Monster

 The narrative depicts the universal hero's journey, which involves confronting the terrible unknown and strengthening oneself through this challenge.
 For true virtue, the hero must not be merely harmless but must integrate and control their show - or inner monster - the capacity for malevolence.

-This integration grants the ability to assert oneself and say "no" effectively in negotiations.
+This integration grants the ability to assert oneself and say no effectively in negotiations.
 The successful integration of identity is vital for overcoming existential threats.

 The concept of the wishing star signifies the importance of identifying and pursuing an ultimate, transcendent goal.
 This pursuit is accessible to everyone, irrespective of their background.